-Rheumatologists are doctors who diagnose and manage conditions that cause pain, swelling and/or inflammation in the bones, joints or muscles.
+Rheumatologists are doctors who are specially trained to diagnose and manage conditions that cause pain, swelling and/or inflammation in the bones, joints or muscles.
 These symptoms can be the result of age, injury or overuse.
 They can also result from genetic, autoimmune or even infectious illnesses.
-It's important to identify the reason for musculoskeletal pain early on.
+If you're having musculoskeletal pain, it's important to identify the cause early on.

 - Arthritis and other disorders of the musculoskeletal system

 - Autoimmune disorders that typically affect the musculoskeletal system

 - Osteoporosis and metabolic bone diseases

 - Amyloidosis: The buildup of abnormal proteins in organs such as the liver, kidneys, heart and more.